sonnka/WebFluxProject/README.md

       POST  /receive

-The listner consumes messages and prints customer attributes (name, date of birth, age).
+The listener consumes messages and prints customer attributes (name, date of birth, age).
 WebClient calls the controller and sends multiple customers in parallel.

 ## Technology Stack